SAN-SchX/scoped-snippets/README.md

 1. Show or hide the snippet selector in supported file views.
 2. Dropdown position:
 	- Left
-	- Center
 	- Right

-Hiding the dropdown does not disable already assigned snippets.
+Hiding the selector does not disable already assigned snippets.
 It only hides the selector UI.

 ## Limitations

 Scoped Snippets is designed to scope regular CSS selectors to a specific file view.
 Some very complex CSS snippets, especially those using global selectors, advanced at-rules, or theme-wide variables, may require small adjustments to work perfectly when scoped.

+## 🟢 changelog v0.5.0

+- Replaced the dropdown component with a picker for improved usability.
+- Removed the "center" position option for the selector.

 ## License